dmpellegrini/pokemern-fe/README.md

 ## Preliminary Implementation

-The ultimate goal of the project is for the web app to be used as a to do list app for Pokemon who want to catch all the pokemon in their Pokedex.
+The ultimate goal of the project is for the web app to be used as a to do list app for Pokémon players who want to catch all the pokemon in their Pokedex.

 For the time being the project will be constrained to the first 151 Pokémon but will expand as popularity for the project evolves.